Russian applicants · Portuguese Republic

 Where do Russian applicants typically file the D7 visa (passive income / retirement)?+

-Applicable consular post in origin country.
+a Portuguese Republic consulate or visa application centre in your country of residence.
 Specific intake (online portal, biometrics centre, or in-country lodgement) is determined by Ministry of Foreign Affairs (Portugal) — confirm the current intake channel on the primary source linked above before filing.

 Do Russian applicants need a tourist visa for Portuguese Republic as well?+